-CERTIFICATE IN BUSINESS INSTRUCTIONAL MODALITIES AND OPTIONS
+INSTRUCTIONAL MODALITIES AND OPTIONS

-Southern States University's certificate program in business is offered through two instructional modalities:
+Southern States University's graduate certificate programs at the graduate level are offered through two instructional modalities:

 - On-campus residential instruction - Online distance learning

 On Campus Residential Education

 Residential instruction occurs in a classroom setting throughout the year at various Southern States University locations.
 Students are encouraged to visit our website at www.ssu.edu to view the current course schedule.
 Once enrolled, students are encouraged to use SSU's on-campus and virtual libraries, and local public libraries to find resources and information they need as they progress through their individual program of study.